janfajessen/EspHome-RC-FPV-Car-Robot-Esp8266-pantilt-Servo-motors-Camera-USB-led-L298N---Home-Assistant/Readme.md

  - Control a Camera wherever you want in your House with this RC Car Camera.
  - You can control away from home like everything in HA.
- - In my case the camera have a lot of lag, must to have patience to move where you want.
+ - Works when it's charging so it's possible to move the camera where you want.
- - Can control car speed!!
+ - Can control car speed.
  - Battery docker station.
-Can use the camera position also when is charging

 <p align="center">
   <img src="https://github.com/janfajessen/EspHome-RC-FPV-Car-Robot-ve0.1-Esp8266-pantilt-Servo-motors-Camera-USB-led-L298N---Home-Assistant/blob/main/esphome_logo_logo.png" width="200" />